MarwanMDev/pt-php-assignment/README.md

 2. Install the dependencies:

-> composer install
+> composer install <br>
 > npm install

-3. Create a database and configure the database connection in .env file.
+3. Rename .env.example to .env and configure the database connection.

 4. Run the migrations: